airalab/robonomics.network/content/posts/Developers incentive program.md

 Robonomics Web Services is a great environment for creating your simulations of smart factories, robotics systems and digital twins of IoT devices.
 **If you’re looking for a source of inspiration, we suggest you visit the Robonomics scientific resources:**

 > [Research & Development](https://wiki.robonomics.network/docs/r-and-d-based-on-robonomics-network/) made on Robonomics Network;

-> [Scientific researchers](https://robonomics.network/community#science) made by core Robonomics Network team members.
+> [Scientific researchers](https://robonomics.network/community#science) made by core Robonomics Network team members;

 > If you have any questions regarding the mentioned cases, please visit the Robonomics developers forum.

 **Core Robonomics DAO IoT & Robotics developers will evaluate your project and help you in your research.**